SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/favourites.md

 The Favourites function provides easy access to your favourite records, such as companies, contacts, sales, selections, projects, documents, requests, and mailings.

-> [!NOTE]
-> You can also add requests as favourites, and they will be available in the side panel.

 To add reports as favourites, see [Favourite reports][1].

 ## Add record as a favourite